Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

 \subsubsection{Policy Training with IL}

-With IL, the policies were trained by imitating the actions determined by the experts, which are the previously RL-trained policies under full observation.
-We ran the simulations with the expert policies to create the demonstrations and stored the generated pairs of observation and actions.
-Mean squared error loss function was applied and stochastic gradient descent algorithms were used to solve the optimization problem.
+With IL, the policies were trained by imitating the actions determined by the experts, which are the RL policies trained under full observation in Section~\ref{sec:RL_full}.
+We ran the simulations with the expert policies to create the demonstrations and stored the generated pairs of observations and actions.
+The mean squared error loss function was applied and stochastic gradient descent algorithms were used to minimize the loss function \eqref{eq:IL}.

-We conducted two experiments with IL, one using Trained Policy 1 as the expert, and the other with Trained Policy 5.
-We used a deep neural network to represent the policy again with 3 hidden layers and 256 units.
-However, the output of the network, which has a different dimension of two here, represents the amount of N fertilizer and irrigation water, respectively.
-A Sigmoid function was used at the last layer of the network to restrict its output such that the first element is between 0-160 and the second element between 0-24.
-For the case study with Trained Policy 1 as the expert, the batch size was set to be 10, and for that with Trained policy 5, the batch size was 64.
+For each case study, we conducted two experiments with IL, one using Trained Policy 1 as the expert, and the other with Trained Policy 5.
+A deep neural network with 3 hidden layers and 256 hidden units was used to represent the policy, same as the setup in the full observation study but with different dimensions of the input layer and output layer.
+The input layer has a smaller dimension due to the fewer input features, and the network output contains only two elements representing the amount of N fertilizer and irrigation water, respectively.
+A Sigmoid function was used at the last layer of the network to restrict the output such that the first element is in [0,160] and the second element in [0,24], same as the range of action space $\mathcal A$ used in the full observation study defined in \eqref{eq:action space}.
+The batch size for applying stochastic gradient descent was set to 64.